 visibility applies.
 Otherwise, the file is public (the

 When possible, prefer exposing a library or another type of rule instead of a

 .java file.
 It's good form for a rule target to only directly include sources

 cc_binary( name = "my-program", data = ["//frobber/data:readme.txt"], )

 is not set, a legacy behavior applies instead.

 With the legacy behavior, files used by at least one rule target in the package

 Visibility of bzl files

-load statements are currently not subject to visibility.
-It is possible to
+considered to be targets and therefore are not subject to visibility.
+It is

 However, users may choose to run the Buildifier linter.